-3.4.5 Energy use
+3.3.5 Energy use

 Calculating end energy use requires definitions of the appliance to be entered by the user.
 Appliances may service a single zone or several zones.
-A single zone is assumed to be serviced only by 1 appliance.
+A single zone is assumed to be serviced by only 1 appliance.